AshleyJackson/terraform-provider-instatus/README.md

 A Terraform provider for managing [Instatus](https://instatus.com) status page components.

+## DO NOT USE THIS IN A PRODUCTION ENVIRONMENT

+## Broken

+- [ ] Get Individual Status Pages
+  - [ ] A current work around that I have created for this is to use my own endpoint, that intercepts the API Key and the Page ID.
+It the loops through all pages and does a lookup for the page ID provided.

+## Working

+- [x] Status Page Creation
+  - [ ] Instatus Fixes their API Endpoint.
+It spits out useless data that can't be used to effectively track a Status Page.

 ## Features

+- [x] Components
-- ✅ Create components
+  - [x] Create components
-- ✅ Read component details
+  - [x] Read component details
-- ✅ Update components
+  - [x] Update components
-- ✅ Delete components
+  - [x] Delete components
-- ✅ Support for nested components (groups)
+  - [x] Support for nested components (groups)
-- ✅ Support for component status, ordering, and archiving
+  - [x] Support for component status, ordering, and archiving
+- [ ] Status Pages
+  - [ ] Page Creation
+  - [ ] Page Deletion
+  - [ ] Page Update
+  - [ ] Page Read

 ## Requirements